Mupu/jai_odbc/README.md

 * `SQLFloat` only the default one without the bit specifier was tested.

 ## Missing Features
+* ENUM support without casting
+* Do we want pointers to be a thing?
+Seems not worth.
 * Transaction management
 * Expand API e.g. INSERT/UPDATE with Structs or AoS directly etc.
 * Multithreading?